Water and Sewer Billing

 Nebraska's moisture situation

-Nationally, 12 states - Connecticut, Delaware, Florida, Indiana, Maryland, Nebraska, New Jersey, Ohio, Pennsylvania, Virginia, West Virginia and Wisconsin have normal moisture levels.
-Puerto Rico, Hawaii and Alaska are still dry, with some moderate drought in Hawaii.
+Nationally, 8 states - Connecticut, Delaware, Florida, Maryland, New Jersey, Pennsylvania, Virginia and West Virginia have normal moisture levels.
+Puerto Rico, Hawaii and Alaska are still dry, although Hawaii has increasing abnormally dry and moderate drought areas on the Big Island.

 Click on the map for the Drought Monitor web site